Press F to pay respects: Reception

 Upon the release of Advanced Warfare in November 2014, many critics and players mocked the cutscene for its forced or awkward element of interactivity that seemed out of place at a memorial service.
 The mechanic was frequently criticized and ridiculed for both being arbitrary and unnecessary, as well as being inappropriate to the mournful tone of the funeral the game otherwise intended to convey.
 (Note: Attributed to multiple sources:)

 In 2014, late night show celebrity Conan O'Brien reviewed Advanced Warfare on a "Clueless Gamer" episode and criticized the scene.
 Paste described the mourning process, which takes the form of a quick time event, as terrifically funny with the potential to catch on as a viral meme.

 Spread

-The phrase has since become detached from its source, sometimes used in a sincere and unironic manner.
+The phrase has since become detached from its source and sometimes used in a sincere manner.
 (Note: Attributed to multiple sources:) In the years after the release of Advanced Warfare, users began typing a singular "F" in chat windows on websites such as Twitch to convey condolences or a sense of sorrow when reacting to any unfortunate news on the Internet, leading streamers and others to refer to this with the phrase "F in the chat".
 A notable example of "F in the chat" was in the tribute stream for the Jacksonville Landing shooting, where some viewers responded to the proceedings by posting a single letter "F" in the chat.
-It is also used when the live video stops and the viewers want to notify the streamer of the lost connection.